alchitry/alchitry.github.io/content/alchitry-labs.md

 - [Windows Files](https://cdn.alchitry.com/labs/alchitry-labs-1.2.7-windows.zip)
 - [Linux](https://cdn.alchitry.com/labs/alchitry-labs-1.2.7-linux.tgz)

+A JDK (Java) with version 1.8.0 or later is required to run Alchitry Labs V1.

 ### Alchitry Loader

-Alchitry Labs now includes the Alchitry Loader as part of the install to make things simpler.
+Alchitry Labs now includes the Alchitry Loader as part of the installation to make things simpler.
 This tool can be used to load .bin files directly to your board from a third-party tool.
 ### Drivers

 Alchitry Labs now supports both the open source library libusb, the FTDI proprietary drivers, and direct COM port drivers (for the Mojo).